-The table below presents information about changes in the carrying amount of loans receivable and debt securities in default (overdue for more than 90 days) at the beginning and at the end of 2019.
+Information about changes in the carrying amount of loans receivable and debt securities in default (overdue for more than 90 days) is disclosed in accordance with Table 4.2 of Directive No. 4482-U of the Bank of Russia on a semiannual basis.
+The table below presents information about changes in the carrying amount of loans receivable and debt securities in default (overdue for more than 90 days) at the beginning and at the end of the reporting year: